dwojciec/openshift-azure-terraform/README.md

 Deploy the Azure infrastructure and OpenShift
 ---------------------------------------------

 * First rename the `terraform.tfvars.example` to `terraform.tfvars` and review the default configuration.
 Most common options are available inside.
-The full list of available options are in `config.tf`.
+The full list of available options are in `variables.tf`.

 * Update `terraform.tfvars` with the path to your passwordless SSH public and private keys. (ssh_public_key and connection_private_ssh_key_path)